cfndsl/cfndsl/README.md

 ## Getting Started

-ruby version > 2.3.0 is required to run cfndsl
+ruby version > 2.3.0 is required to run cfndsl, you should look at using rbenv example for installing with rbenv

+    rbenv exec gem install cfndsl

+Example for doing it system wide Ruby

     sudo gem install cfndsl